Duke Constantine Petrovich of Oldenburg: Postwar years

 At the end of the war, between 1881 and 1887, Constantine Petrovich commanded the 1st Cavalry Regiment of the Hopersky Kuban Cossacks, stationed near Kutaisi, a town in the Georgian province of Imeretia, just north of the battlefield at Kars.
 He most likely remained under the command of Grand Duke Michael Nikolaevich, who, as Governor General of the Caucasus, lived nearby in Tbilisi (then known as Tiflis).

 At this time, the Black Sea coast in Georgia became the "Riviera of Russia," a popular place for wealthy Russians to visit on vacation, and the arts scene in Tiflis began to thrive.
-Constantine Petrovich became a guest at the social salon of Barbara Bonner Baratashvili ("Babale"), née Princess Cholokashvili, whose mansion at 9 Reutov Street attracted many poets, painters and writers.
+Constantine Petrovich became a guest at the social salon of Princess Barbara Bonner Baratashvili ("Babale"), née Princess Cholokashvili, whose mansion at 9 Reutov Street attracted many poets, painters and writers.

-It was here that Constantine Petrovich first saw the Imeretian noblewoman Agrippina Japaridze, his future wife.
+It was here that Constantine Petrovich first saw his future wife Agrippina Japaridze, member of an old Imeretian House of Japaridze, whose family was part of the nobility of Georgia.
 She was starring in the lead role of the play "The Knight in the Panther's Skin," a production mounted by Princess Cholokashvili in order to raise funds for a monument to one of Georgia's greatest poets, Shota Rustaveli.

 Agrippina played Tinatin, an Arabian princess who sends her suitor on a quest to find a mysterious Knight in Panther's skin.
 The scenes and backdrops for the show were painted by the famous Hungarian court painter Mihály Zichy, and the play was a tremendous success, winning "endless applause."

 After the show, Constantine Petrovich began a reckless flirtation with Agrippina and his attentions to the wife of a fellow officer caused people to gossip.
-Agrippina's husband, Prince Tariel "Taia" Dadiani, was one of the officers under Duke Constantine's command It was considered very bad form to take advantage of one's rank in such a manner.
+Agrippina's husband, Prince Tariel "Taia" Alexandrovich Dadiani (b.
+1842), grandson of Manuchar II Dadiani, Prince of Mingrelia, was one of the officers under Duke Constantine's command.
+It was considered very bad form to take advantage of one's rank in such a manner.

-The Dadiani were a highly respected noble family in Georgia, its principal branch being in possession of the Principality of Mingrelia.
+The Dadiani dynasty were a highly respected noble family in Georgia, its principal branch being in possession of the Principality of Mingrelia.
 Agrippina was Tariel Dadiani's second wife, and she had already given him three children: Prince Mikel (b.1860), Prince Levan (b.1864) and Princess Nino Dadiani (b.1868).
 Tariel's first wife was Princess Sophia Shervashidze (1838–1859), who died giving birth to their only child Princess Margareta (b.1859).
 Both Tariel's daughters married their cousins, Dadiani Princes from another branch of the family.
 Margareta married Prince Prince Giorgi Niko Dadiani (b.1855) and Nino married Prince Aleksandri Niko Dadiani (b.1864).

 It is rumored that Constantine Petrovich finally won Agrippina from her husband while playing cards.
 The Duke allegedly agreed to cancel Dadiani's debts in exchange for his wife.
 When Prince Dadiani agreed, Agrippina left him.

 On June 28, 1882, Agrippina divorced Dadiani.
-According to the memoirs of Counte Witte, Constantine Petrovich "had to marry her after she divorced her husband."
+According to the memoirs of Count Witte, Constantine Petrovich "had to marry her after she divorced her husband."
 They wed that fall.